On the subcritical self-catalytic branching Brownian motions: Introduction

 Our proofs of the main theorems rely on a moment duality between the SBBM $(Z_t)_{t \geq 0}$ and the following stochastic reaction-diffusion equation:

 where $\dot{W}$ is a space-time white noise.
 The corresponding dual function $H$ is given by

 where $z^* \in [1, 2)$ is a constant determined by $\Psi$.
+The well-definedness of the infinite product in~\eqref{eq:MDP} will be addressed in Lemma~\ref{eq:infinite-product}.
 This duality first appeared in \cite{MR0948717} for the LCBM and was later generalized for a large family of SBBM in \cite{MR1813840}.
 As we will see in this paper, this duality can be further generalized to incorporate infinitely many initial particles.
 We will be more precise about the solution theory of the SPDE \eqref{DSPDE}, the possibly infinite product in \eqref{eq:MDP}, and the generalized version of this moment dual, in Sections \ref{sec:Dual}, \ref{sec:DSPDE}, and \ref{sec:SS5}, respectively.
-We note here that, if there is no catalytic branching, i.e.,~$\beta_{\mathrm{c}} = 0$, then this duality degenerates to McKean's duality between the BBM and the FKPP equations.
+We note here that, if there is no catalytic branching, i.e.,~$\beta_{\mathrm{c}} = 0$, then this duality degenerates to McKean's duality \cite{MR0400428} between the BBM and the FKPP equations.
 Furthermore, if there is no ordinary branching, i.e.,~$\beta_{\mathrm{o}} = \beta_{\mathrm{c}} = 0$, this duality degenerates to the trivial duality between Brownian motions and the heat equation.

-Our proof strategy is similar to that of \cite{MR4698025}.
-The idea is to compare the above moment dual with a Laplacian dual connecting the MFE \eqref{eq:TMFE} to a super-Brownian motion, which is a measure-valued Markov process whose density evolves according to the SPDE:
+Our proof strategy extends the approach of \cite{MR4698025} to the general SBBM setting, where the lack of monotonicity necessitates substantial technical modifications.
+The same idea is to compare the above moment dual with a Laplacian dual connecting the MFE \eqref{eq:TMFE} to a super-Brownian motion, which is a measure-valued Markov process whose density evolves according to the SPDE: